How to Budget for Moving Abroad: Financial Runway, Cost of Living & Banking Guide

 | TOTAL | $______ | $______ | $______ |

 Fill this in with your specific target country’s costs.
 Compare with the cost-of-living table above.
-Most Americans moving to Latin America or Southeast Asia reduce their monthly expenses by 40–60% while maintaining or improving quality of life.
+Most Americans moving to Latin America or Southeast Asia reduce their monthly expenses by 40β60% while maintaining or improving quality of life.
+The key to knowing how to budget for moving abroad is using real expat data β not tourist prices.

 Next Steps